 President, let me underscore this, President Barack Obama nominated Merrick Garland to the Supreme Court.
-Mister Garland was eminently qualified to be a Supreme Court Justice.
-Yet, empowered by purely partisan politics, the GOP-led Senate decided to make up their own criteria about who they are going to the vet and who they are not.
-This is all about the Democrats deciding that it is time to grow a backbone.
+Mister Garland is eminently qualified to be a Supreme Court Justice.
+Yet, empowered by purely partisan politics, the GOP-led Senate decided to make up their own criteria about whom they are going to vet and whom they are not.
+This is all about the Democrats’ deciding that it is time to grow a backbone.
 Sometimes, you need to draw a line in the sand and say, “This is about principle.”

-We can go into all the ins and outs of why the Republicans were 100% wrong about not even granting a hearing to Merrick Garland.
+We can go into all the ins and outs behind why the Republicans were 100% wrong about not even granting a hearing to Merrick Garland.
 They were wrong.
-They knew that if they actually held hearings Merrick Garland would come off as someone who was thoughtful, intelligent, and, God forbid, Supreme Court material.
-So they decided to obstruct, block, and thwart Garland in every way.
+They knew that, were they actually hold hearings, Merrick Garland would come off as someone who was thoughtful, intelligent; and, God forbid, Supreme Court material.
+So they decided to obstruct and thwart Garland in every way.
 Now, if we allow Neil Gorsuch to move forward, we have rewarded the Republicans for obstructionism.
 This cannot happen.

 Every now and then, you must stand up for what you believe.
 Do you believe in the Constitution?
 Do you believe that we are a land of laws?
-If so, we must force the Republicans and Donald Trump to nominate Merrick Garland even if they decide to vote him down.
+If so, you must admit that we have no choice but to force the Republicans, and Donald Trump, to nominate Merrick Garland, even if they decide to vote him down.
 He must go through the process.
 It is the right thing to do.
 It is the American way.